-To define and clarify minimum practice requirements for the safe care of women and infants in regard to PHYSICIAN CONSULTATION, REFERRAL, TRANSFER of CARE & EMERGENCY TRANSPORT during the INTRAPARTUM period
+~ To define and clarify minimum practice requirements for the safe care of women and infants in regard to INTRAPARTUM PHYSICIAN CONSULTATION, REFERAL & ELECTIVE TRANSFER OF CARE & EMERGENCY TRANSPORT

-The licensed midwife shall consult with a physician and/or another professional whenever there are significant deviations, including abnormal laboratory results, during a client's labor and birth, and/or with her newborn.
-If a referral to a physician is needed, the licensed midwife will, if possible, remain in consultation with the physician until resolution of the concern.
-It is appropriate for the licensed midwife to maintain care of her client to the greatest degree possible, in accordance with the client's wishes, remaining present through the birth and resuming postpartum care if appropriate.
+The Midwife shall consult with a physician and/or other health care professional whenever there are significant deviations from normal during a client's labor and birth, and/or with her newborn.
+If a referral to a physician is needed, the Midwife will, if possible, remain in consultation with the physician until resolution of the concern.
+It is appropriate for the Midwife to maintain care of her client to the greatest degree possible, in accordance with the client's wishes, remaining present throughout the birth and resuming postpartum care if appropriate.

-The following conditions require physician consultation and may require transfer of care.
-Consultation does not preclude the possibility of a domiciliary labor and birth if, following the referral, the client does not have any of the conditions set out in this section.
+A. The following conditions require physician consultation and may require transfer of care.
+Consultation does not preclude the possibility of a domiciliary labor and birth if. following the consultation, the client does not have any of the conditions set out in this section.

-- A. Maternal intrapartum conditions ~ Serious medical/obstetrical or perinatal conditions including, but not limited to: - 1.
-Prolonged lack of progress in labor after use of normal midwifery support - 2.
-Abnormal bleeding, with or without abdominal pain; signs of placental abruption including continuous lower abdominal pain and tenderness - 3.
-Significant rise in blood pressure above woman's baseline with or without proteinuria - 4.
-Maternal temperature greater than 101.6 degrees Fahrenheit, unresponsive to treatment - 5.
-Maternal pulse over 110 and/or significant hypotension - 6.
-Genital herpes outbreak - 7.
-Client's desire for pain medication - 8.
-Client's request for transfer to obstetrical care - B. Fetal intrapartum conditions ~ Serious medical conditions including, but not limited to: - 1.
-Abnormal FHT baseline -- tachycardia (>170 b.p.m. for 30+ minutes) or bradycardia (<100 longer than 3 minutes) w/o good recovery to normal baseline - 2.
-Persistent non-reassuring FHT pattern with diminished variability that is unresponsive to corrective measures - 3.
-Ominous FHT patterns variable or late decels of increasing frequency, and/or length and/or depth, or other signs of immediate fetal distress - 4.
-Thick meconium-stained fluid or frank bleeding with birth not imminent - 5.
-Abnormal or unstable lie - 6.
-Prolapsed cord

-C. Emergency transport: If, on initial or subsequent assessment during the 1st, 2nd,or 3rd stage of labor, one of the following conditions exists, the licensed midwife shall immediately consult and/or initiate immediate emergency transfer according to the emergency plan, and shall document that action in the midwifery record in the hours following the birth.

-It should be noted that because of time urgency during certain situations, it may be necessary to institute emergency interventions while waiting for physician response or emergency transport.
+Intrapartum Conditions ~ Serious medical/obstetrical or perinatal conditions, including but not limited to:

+Maternal:

+- a. active genital herpes in labor

+- b. prolonged lack of progress in labor

+- c. abnormal bleeding, with or without abdominal pain; evidence of placental abruption

+- d. rise in blood pressure above woman's baseline (more than 30/15 points or greater than 140/90) with proteinuria

+- e. signs or symptoms of maternal infection

+- f. signs or symptoms of maternal shock

+- g. client's request for transfer to obstetrical care

+Fetus:

+- a. abnormal fetal heart tones (FHT) - b. signs or symptoms of fetal distress - thick meconium or frank bleeding with birth not imminent - lie not compatible with spontaneous vaginal delivery or unstable fetal lie

-- 1. Prolapsed cord - 2.
-Uncontrolled hemorrhage - 3.
-Preeclampsia or eclampsia - 4.
-Severe abdominal pain inconsistent with normal labor - Chorioamnionitis - 6.
-Ominous fetal heart rate pattern or other manifestation of fetal distress - 7.
-Seizures or unconsciousness - 8.
-Thick meconium, unless the birth imminent - 9.
-Frank blood in amniotic fluid, unless the birth is imminent - 10.
-Evidence of maternal shock - 11.
-Presentation not compatible with spontaneous vaginal delivery licensed midwife - 12.
-Laceration requiring repair outside the protocols or scope of practice of the licensed midwife - 13.
-Retained placenta or placental fragments - 14.
-Neonate with persistent pulse rate greater than 160 - 15.
-Neonate with persistent respirations greater than 80 - Any other condition or symptom which could threaten the life of the mother or fetus, as assessed by a licensed midwife exercising ordinary skill and knowledge. - D. Emergency Exemptions Clause (Sec 2063) The California licensed midwife may deliver a woman with any of the above complications or conditions, or other bona fide emergency, if the delivery is a verifiable emergency and no physician or other equivalent medical services are available.
-EMERGENCY DEFINED ~ emergency means a situation that presents an immediate hazard to the health and safety of the client or entails extraordinary and unnecessary suffering.
+- B. Emergency Transport: If on initial or subsequent assessment during the 1st, 2nd or 3rd stage of labor, one of the following conditions exists, the midwife shall immediately consult with a physician and/or initiate immediate emergency transfer to medical care.
+Transport via private vehicle is an acceptable method of transport if, in the clinical judgment of the midwife, that is the safest and most expedient method to access medical services. - a. prolapsed umbilical cord - b. uncontrolled hemorrhage - c. preeclampsia or eclampsia - d. severe abdominal pain inconsistent with normal labor - e. chorioamnionitis - ominous fetal heart rate pattern or other manifestation of fetal distress - g. seizures or unconsciousness in the mother - evidence of maternal shock - presentation not compatible with spontaneous vaginal delivery - k. laceration requiring repair outside the scope of practice or practice policies of the individual midwife - I. retained placenta or placental fragments - m. neonate with unstable vital signs - n. any other condition or symptom which could threaten the life of the mother, fetus, or neonate as assessed by the midwife exercising ordinary skill and knowledge.

+C. Emergency Exemptions Clause ~ Section 2063 ~ California Medical Practices Act

+The California licensed midwife may deliver a woman with any of the above complications or conditions, or other bona fide emergencies, if the situation is a verifiable emergency and no physician or other equivalent medical services are available.
+EMERGENCY is defined as a situation that presents an immediate hazard to the health and safety of the client or entails extraordinary and unnecessary human suffering.

-Section II - I - POSTPARTUM CARE
+Section II - I

+POSTPARTUM CARE